149203/mikezetlow/README.md

 ```

 Save the images in .jpg format—no more than 1920px width and 1080px height.
 Save with the lowest quality before degradation is visible in the image.

+Images should ideally be 720px x 380px, but can work with almost any ratio thanks to ImageSharp.
+The best minimum width for an image is 720px.

 If the image has a caption, wrap it in a `<figcaption>` tag.
 You can include links in captions.